The New Digital ACT Practice Test Is Here

 How can I access the new practice test?

 Visit ACT’s Online Sample Questions page, where you’ll find both short collections of sample questions and a full practice test.
 Sample questions are available in standard, text-to-speech compatible, and screen-reader compatible versions, though at this time the full-length practice test is only available in the standard version.
-You can choose to take the full exam either in a timed or untimed format, however.
+You can choose to take the full exam either in a timed or untimed format.

 What do we know about the new ACT?